-The terms heartburn, GERD, and acid reflux are often used interchangeably.
-However, they actually have very different meanings.
+The terms heartburn, acid reflux, and GERD are often used interchangeably.
+They actually have very different meanings.

 - losing weight

 - eating fewer fatty foods

 - avoiding spicy or acidic foods